PURPOSE OF THIS POLICY

-It is illegal to intentionally, knowingly or recklessly obstruct a street, sidewalk or building entrance or disobey a reasonable request from a peace officer or other person in authority to move from such location.
+It is illegal to intentionally, knowingly or recklessly obstruct a street, sidewalk, building entrance, elevator, stairway, or hallway, or disobey a reasonable request from a peace officer or other person in authority to move from such location.
 (18-9-107 C.R.S.)

 Disrupting Lawful Assembly:

-It is illegal to obstruct or interfere with a gathering or meeting by any physical action, verbal communication, or other means.
+It is illegal to obstruct or interfere with a gathering or meeting by any physical action, verbal utterance, or other means.
 (18-9-108 C.R.S.)

 Interference with Educational Institutions:

 It is illegal to willfully deny to students, employees, or visitors: lawful freedom of movement on institutional premises; lawful ingress or egress to facilities; and lawful use of the property or facilities of the institution.
-It is also illegal to impede faculty or staff at an institution in the performance of their duty or to impede a student of an institution in the lawful pursuit of his or her educational activities in any way.
+It is also illegal to impede faculty or staff at an institution in the performance of their duty or to impede a student of an institution in the lawful pursuit of his or her educational activities.
+It is also illegal to willfully refuse to leave the premises when requested to do so by a person in authority, when disrupting or interfering with the functions of the university.
 (18-9-109 C.R.S.)